damienbod/Blazor.BFF.AzureAD.Template/README-NUGET.md

 {
   try
   {
-	// Do the logic which calls an API and throws claims challenge
+	// Do logic which calls an API and throws claims challenge
 	// WebApiMsalUiRequiredException.
 The WWW-Authenticate header is set
 	// using the OpenID Connect standards and Signals spec.
   }